rails/rails/guides/source/action_view_helpers.md

 ## Tags

-Provides methods to generate HTML tags programmatically.
+A set of methods to generate HTML tags programmatically.

 ### tag